mitiko/blog/content/x-ideas.md

 ```
 // instead of meta redirect pages by zola, I could use a CF function
 // it will execute redirect using KV

+// 308 redirect /ref/py to /ref/python (aka manage a list of redirects & keep the rest in KV)

 // or kv.mitiko.xyz/someKey -> returns someValue
 // this way we can return html meta redirect pages? or 307/308 responses?